David Meekison: Early life and career

 He served as delegate to the Democratic National Convention in 1884.

-He engaged in banking.
-He established the Meekison Bank at Napoleon in 1886.
-He served as mayor of Napoleon 1890–1897.
+He later engaged in banking and established the Meekison Bank at Napoleon in 1886.
+He served as mayor of Napoleon from 1890 to 1897.

 Congress

 Meekison was elected as a Democrat to the Fifty-fifth and Fifty-sixth Congresses (March 4, 1897 – March 3, 1901).

+Later career

 He was not a candidate for renomination in 1900 and subsequently resumed the practice of his profession.
 He also engaged in banking.

 Family life

 He married Clara E. Bowers of Napoleon, August 24, 1881, and she and four children survived him.

 Death

 He died in Napoleon, Ohio, February 12, 1915, and was interred in Glenwood Cemetery.